 Malus domestica 'Evereste'

 Enjoy this fantastic edible ornamental throughout the year!
 Each spring, this highly disease-resistant tree from France is covered from base to summit with fragrant, beautiful, long-lasting white flowers.
-Every summer the tree is a spectacle in red, covered with thousands of round tart fruit about an inch in diameter.
+Every summer the tree is a spectacle in red, covered with hundreds of round tart fruit about an inch in diameter.
 Use the fruit to make jelly, pickled apples, or add with other apples to make a wonderful cider.
 The tree is naturally smaller than most, with branches arched out from the weight of the fruit, which hangs until mid-winter, so the birds can eat what you don't.
+Reliably self-fruitful in most locations.

 USDA Zone: 4-9